levigo/blog-langchain4j/README.md

 Main beef is in the test classes themselves.
 So check the src/test/java folder for various use cases.
 More examples can be found as mentioned in the langchain4j-examples directly.

+Some of the tests include:
+- simple RAG chat bot
+- chat with memory (history)
+- Java Pojo extraction
+- Image recognition
+- Tests with VectorDB (in-memory + external pgvector if enabled)
+- FunctionCalling
+- ...

 In the ``docker`` folder, a ``docker-compose.yaml`` can be found to start a local [Ollama](https://ollama.com/) instance.
 Also a [PGVector Postgres DB](https://github.com/pgvector/pgvector) and [OpenWebUI](https://github.com/open-webui/open-webui) is contained.